-Unique keys in Azure Cosmos DB
+Unique key constraints in Azure Cosmos DB

 CompanyID.
 Two items can't be created with duplicate email addresses and with the same partition key value.